brandkap/brandkap.github.io/work/visual-cognition-lab.md

 ## Accessible anywhere

-Previously the site was only optimizaed for desktop.
+Previously the site was only optimized for desktop.
 Making the site easy to use on mobile was crucial especially for the directions section.
 Accessing directions to the lab while in the car is a key situation that the previous designs did not cater too.

 {%
   include